Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

 \begin{itemize}[itemindent=0em, leftmargin=10pt,listparindent=1em]

-\item The definition of MDM is not only for the lepton in QED but also for any fermions in other models.
+\item \textit{Universal definition}: The definition of MDM is not only for the lepton in QED but also for any fermions in other models.

-\item The factor $(ieQ_{\ell})$ is extracted, which means that there is a ratio between the one-loop form factor and tree level QED coupling.
+\item \textit{Convention independence}: The factor $(ieQ_{\ell})$ is extracted, which means that there is a ratio between the one-loop form factor and tree level QED coupling.
 Hence, MDM is free of the convention of covariant derivative.